RockefellerArchiveCenter/processing-manual/processing.md

   - Terms should only be assigned at a lower level if those terms are directly and specifically associated at that given level (and not directly and specifically associated at any higher levels).
 - Subject Authorities include:
   - [Library of Congress Subject Headings (LCSH)](https://id.loc.gov/authorities/subjects.html)
-    - Widely recognized and used across archives LCSH are the source for many of the RAC’s subject terms.
+    - Widely recognized and used across archives, LCSH are the source for many of the RAC’s subject terms.
 Because of the periodic revisions the Library of Congress (LOC) makes to the terms, LCSH terms can be consulted for the purposes of applying subjects to the records of the RAC, and the most up-to-date terms can often be used and retained within the RAC’s repository.
 Nevertheless, subject terms cannot be exclusively sourced from LCSH because of biases embedded in the terms and because of LCSH delays in responding to community needs.
 LCSH terms that communities have identified as harmful to them should be avoided.
   - Getty Research Institute Art & Architecture Thesaurus
   - Alternative authorities are available for more specialized records, more specific subjects, or for the purpose of procuring terms that are more in line with the language communities use to describe themselves.
     - If the authority being consulted is not available as a source in ArchivesSpace, utilize the subject terms’ scope note to identify the authority used.